paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### Path

-`Path` returns the fully qualified path to a GameObject.
+`Path` returns the qualified path to a GameObject.
 Use it for logging or navigation in `Components`.

 ```c#
 var gameObject = Objects.Find<GameObject>("Text");